dblanche54/epub-optimizer-plus/README.md

 ### Development and Production

-- For development: Make changes to TypeScript files
+- For development: Make changes to TypeScript files and run `pnpm build:dev`
-- For production: Run `pnpm build` to create a production-ready `dist/` directory
+- For production: Run `pnpm build` to create a minified, optimized `dist/` directory
 - The `optimize` commands run against the compiled code in `dist/`

+## Minification

+The production build process includes:

+- TypeScript compilation
+- ESM import path fixing
+- Smart JavaScript minification with Terser:
+  - Minifies all files in both `src/` and `scripts/` directories
+  - Uses a skip list to avoid minifying problematic files with syntax incompatibilities
+  - Maintains class names and function names for better error reporting
+  - Compresses and mangles variables for reduced file size
+- Source maps for debugging
+- Comment removal

+The minification process is handled by a custom script that safely processes JavaScript files while maintaining compatibility with the Node.js ESM module system.

 ## Modular Fix Scripts